ajCastiglione/NetAdvisors/readme.md

-# Vite WP Start Theme
+# NetAdvisors WordPress Theme

 ## Overview

-This is a simple WordPress theme that provides the bare-bones to get started.
-It includes a vite configuration file, tailwindcss, and a few other plugins to get you started.
+This is the NetAdvisors WordPress theme, designed to provide a modern and responsive layout for showcasing services and content effectively.
+The theme includes custom blocks, styles, and scripts to enhance the user experience.

 ## Requirements

 * WordPress 6+
-* PHP 7.4+
+* PHP 8+
-* Node v16.13.0+
+* Node v20+

 ## Installation